A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Data input

 The flux is first tested for sharp peaks caused mainly by cosmic rays.
 Any flux value that is higher than eight times the local noise measurement and immediately preceded and followed by values no larger than 3.5 times the noise, is considered a cosmic ray event.
 The value in that case is replaced using piece-wise cubic spline interpolation.

 If there are drifts in the stars' positions during an observations, the cutouts are occasionally adjusted by a pixel in one or two directions.
-This repositioning sometimes leads to changes in the mean flux of some of the stars.
+This repositioning sometimes leads to changes in the mean flux of some of the stars due to the new position of the star's centroid relative to the photometric aperture.
 When concatenating two batches of 100 images, this sometimes causes jumps in the light-curve, that can cause false detections.
 To mitigate this we detrend the flux of each native batch, before concatenating it with the previous batch.
 Detrend in this context means fitting a linear function to the flux values in each individual 100 frame batch, and subtracting it from the original flux values.
 These detrended fluxes are used for all subsequent analysis.